Dixy Lee Ray

-Dixy Lee Ray (September 3, 1914 – January 2, 1994) was an American politician who served as the 17th governor of Washington from 1977 to 1981.
+Dixy Lee Ray (September 3, 1914 – January 2, 1994) was an American academic, scientist, and politician who served as the 17th governor of Washington from 1977 to 1981.
 Variously described as idiosyncratic and "ridiculously smart," she was the state's first female governor and was in office during the 1980 eruption of Mount St. Helens.
 She was a supporter of atomic energy.

 A graduate of Mills College and Stanford University, where she earned a doctorate in biology, Ray became an associate professor at the University of Washington in 1957.
 She was chief scientist aboard the schooner SS Te Vega during the International Indian Ocean Expedition.
 Under her guidance, the nearly bankrupt Pacific Science Center was transformed from a traditional, exhibit-oriented museum to an interactive learning center, and returned to solvency.

 In 1973, Ray was appointed chairman of the United States Atomic Energy Commission (AEC) by President Richard Nixon.
 Under her leadership, research and development were separated from safety programs, and Milton Shaw, the head of the powerful reactor development division, was removed.
 She was appointed Assistant Secretary of State for Oceans and International Environmental and Scientific Affairs by President Gerald Ford in 1975, but resigned six months later, complaining about lack of input into department decision making.

 Ray ran for election as Governor of Washington as a Democrat in 1976.
 She won the election despite her blunt, sometimes confrontational, style.
 As governor, she approved allowing supertankers to dock in Puget Sound, championed support for unrestrained growth and development, and continued to express enthusiasm for atomic energy.
 On April 3, 1980, she declared a state of emergency as a result of the volcanic eruption of Mount St. Helens.
 She retired after losing her re-election bid for the Democratic nomination later that year.